 What You Can Do

-The best solution is to let fish live in peace in their wild homes and never to support pet stores that sell them.
+The best solution is to let fish live in peace in their wild homes and never to buy betta fish or support pet stores that sell them.
 If you already have fish, please check out our guide for caring for fish.